m2osw/snapcpp/README.md

     You may instead need the following (again, not tested):

         git submodule update --recursive

         # or
         git submodule update --init --recursive

+        # or for one specific submodule (tested, that one works)
+        git submodule update --init contrib/fluid-settings
+        cd contrib/fluid-settings
+        git checkout main

     The edit can be problematic long term to maintain the project source tree, but if you just want to checkout the code and compile a given